This post may include affiliate links. Thank you for your support.

 How do you cut onions for hot dogs?

 Personally, I prefer chopped onions because they are quicker to cook and easier to eat when they’re piled high on the dog as I like them to be.
 That said, it’s a personal preference.
-J Kenji Lopez-Alt would argue that cutting them into vertical slices is the best, but pushcart vendors seem to serve them as rings or half-moons.
+Most, me included, will argue that cutting them into vertical slices is the best, but pushcart vendors seem to serve them as rings or half-moons.
 You do you!

 What do New Yorkers put on hot dogs?